Sight Words for Kindergarteners: How To Teach Sight Words Correctly

 We are going to cover it ALL in this guide and if I’m being honest, the answers will surprise you!

 Are you new here?
 Welcome!
 I’m Miss Beth the founder of Big City Readers - a different kind of early childhood development.
 Children need flexibility and fun to dig in and grow as readers.
 I believe not all children learn from sitting at a desk, in fact, most don’t!
 It is my job as an educator to find the best solution for every child.
-I use the 5 building blocks of early literacy: read, write, sing, talk, and play in addition to the Orton Gillingham method which is a science of reading backed approach that utilizes the three brain pathways through which children learn—visual, auditory, and kinesthetic.
+I use the 5 building blocks of early literacy: read, write, sing, talk, and play in addition to the Orton Gillingham method which is a science of reading-backed approach that utilizes the three brain pathways through which children learn—visual, auditory, and kinesthetic.

 What are sight words?